martinmatak/monero-linkability/README.md

 This way, master node of a cluster is also a master node for our spark application.
 Same thing holds for workers.

-*Note*: make sure that driver-memory and driver-maxResultSize are big enough if you are working with a bigger instances.
+*Note*: make sure that driver-memory and driver-maxResultSize are big enough if you are working with a bigger instance.
 ## Results

 Percentage of determined coins on first 1% of a blockchain should be 0.725, i.e. for almost 3 out of 4 coins we know for sure in which transaction are they used as a real input.